 Unit of Measurement Baseline Benchmark Benchmark Achieved?

-Average applicant time 770 days per Pending
+770 days per applicant Pending

-on wait list in months applicant

-(decrease).

 AHFC has never run a project-based voucher waiting list, so we don't have any historical data for the time spent on this type of waiting list.
 We have chosen to use the average waiting list time for our 2- and 3-bedroom waiting list (average 770 days per application) in Anchorage as the baseline as those units tend to turn over faster than other units (average 40 per year).
 The Benchmark will have to be measured by the property manager who is a third party.